seed-rs/seed-rs.org/crate/guides/0.7.0/rust.md

 ## Seed-related notes

- - [IMPORTANT] Debug builds are much bigger, slower and contain debug info.
-However the compilation is much faster.
+ - [IMPORTANT] Debug builds are much bigger and slower.
+However it contains debug info and compilation is much faster.
+   - _Note:_ Chrome is better for debugging; Firefox is faster.

  - [IMPORTANT] Some crates (e.g. [url](https://crates.io/crates/url)) and all crates that use them may even double the Seed app size.